luphysics/MODA/docs/example-analysis.md

 ---

-The result can be used to identify a proper minimum frequency, maximum frequency and frequency resolution.
+The result can be used to identify a proper **minimum frequency**, **maximum frequency** and **frequency resolution**.
 These values can be entered in the "Transform Options" section in the upper right corner.

 Higher values of frequency resolution (fr > 2) give good frequency resolution but poor time resolution; we found fr = 3 to be optimal for this signal.